-FusionCharts Free is now open-source under the GPL and MIT license.
+FusionCharts Free is now open-source under the GPL and MIT licenses.

 A lot.
 But in a nutshell, here’s what you can do with FusionCharts Free:

-- Share it with your friends and neighbours
+- Share it with your friends and neighbors.

 There is one main reason why we decided to go open-source.
-It’s a slightly long explanation but we would be glad if you stay with us on this.
+It’s a slightly longer explanation, but we would be glad if you stayed with us on this.

 Charting is a very generic product.
-No, not the Microsoft Office type-generic, but it is still used by a very wide variety of people.
+No, not the Microsoft Office type-generic, but a wide variety of people still uses it.
 Different people with different technical backgrounds and different requirements.
-While the BI folk would like the charts to make for a comprehensive reporting experience, the people using it in Facebook applications would like to see snazzy graphics and cool animations.
+While the BI folk would like the charts to make for a comprehensive reporting experience, the people using them in Facebook applications would like to see striking graphics and cool animations.
 And then there are the people who use it in networking tools, website analytics, health monitors, surveys, etc.

 While we could patiently sit down on a lazy Sunday afternoon and try granting all your wishes, let’s accept it – YOU know best what you need.
-Figuring out everything that you need and more importantly how you need it will be a pretty long-winded process for us.
-Also, it would not be too wise to overwhelm new users with thousands of features when a simple animated chart is all of what they are looking for.
+Figuring out everything that you need and, more importantly, how you need it will be a pretty long-winded process for us.
+Also, it would not be too wise to overwhelm new users with thousands of features when a simple animated chart is all they need.
 And what’s that thing called file size?

-With FusionCharts Free as open-source, you can take up the source code and keep what you like, throw what you do not, add what you would like to….just do everything to make it perfectly suited to your needs.
+With FusionCharts Free as open-source, you can take up the source code and keep what you like, throw what you do not, add what you would like.
+Just do everything to make it perfectly suited to your needs.

 Someone famous once famously said, “A project does not become open source simply by publishing its source code.”
 We couldn’t agree more.

-- Bigger anchors on hover: Currently on hovering on an anchor in a line chart, the tooltip corresponding to that data point is displayed.
-Additionally, you could make the anchor bigger and display a vertical line in the background to clearly mark out the hovered data point.
+- Bigger anchors on hover: Currently hovering on an anchor in a line chart, the tooltip corresponding to that data point is displayed.
+Additionally, you could make the anchor bigger and show a vertical line in the background to mark out the hovered data point.

 Possible Customization: Bigger anchors

 - Slanted labels: Yes, some names can be pretty long.
-So how about being able to add support for slanted labels rather than just the horizontal and vertical labels that are supported now?
+So how about adding support for slanted labels rather than just the horizontal and vertical labels that are supported now?

 Currently supported: Horizontal (and vertical) data labels